juribeparada/MMDVM_HS/BUILD.md

 # Config.h options

-- #define PI_HAT_7021_REV_02: enable pinouts for first revision of ZUMSpot RPi.
+- #define PI_HAT_7021_REV_02: enable pinouts for first revision of ZUMspot RPi.
 In general is not used.

-- #define PI_HAT_7021_REV_03: enable pinouts support for ZUMSpot RPi or ZUMSpot USB.
+- #define PI_HAT_7021_REV_03: enable pinouts support for ZUMspot RPi or ZUMspot USB.
 You have to enable this option if you have one of these products.

-- #define ADF7021_CARRIER_BOARD: enable this option if you have a ZUMSpot Libre Kit (Board with modified RF7021SE and Blue Pill STM32F103).
+- #define ADF7021_CARRIER_BOARD: enable this option if you have a ZUMspot Libre Kit (Board with modified RF7021SE and Blue Pill STM32F103).

 - #define ENABLE_ADF7021: add support for ADF7021 (all boards, enabled by default).